atcasanova/jogo/game-ai-training/README.md

 python3 game-ai-training/tournament.py
 ```

-Select the model directory for each seat when prompted.
-The script will play 200
+Select the model directory for each team when prompted.
+The script plays 200
-games and print the win counts for every bot once finished.
+games, prints the winner of each game, and updates win statistics every ten
+games.